AdobeDocs/analytics-platform.en/help/use-cases/call-center.md

 [Create a connection](/help/connections/create-connection.md) in CJA.

 * If CCA is used, a new stitched dataset is available for you to use.
-Use the newly created stiched ID field as the person ID.
+Use the newly created stitched ID field as the person ID.
-* Otherwise, you can select both original web and call center datasets for use in the connection. <!--reword, also validate if CCA spits out one or multiple datasets-->
+* Otherwise, you can select both original web and call center datasets for use in the connection.

 ## Create a data view